Rewriting: Termination

 This result disproves a conjecture of Dershowitz, who claimed that the union of two terminating term rewrite systems $R_1$ and $R_2$ is again terminating if all left-hand sides of $R_1$ and right-hand sides of $R_2$ are linear, and there are no "overlaps" between left-hand sides of $R_1$ and right-hand sides of $R_2$.
 All these properties are satisfied by Toyama's examples.

 See Rewrite order and Path ordering (term rewriting) for ordering relations used in termination proofs for term rewriting systems.

 Higher-order rewriting systems

 Higher-order rewriting systems are a generalization of first-order term rewriting systems to lambda terms, allowing higher order functions and bound variables.
 Various results about first-order TRSs can be reformulated for HRSs as well.

 Graph rewriting systems

 Graph rewrite systems are another generalization of term rewrite systems, operating on graphs instead of (ground-) terms / their corresponding tree representation.

 Trace rewriting systems

 Trace theory provides a means for discussing multiprocessing in more formal terms, such as via the trace monoid and the history monoid.
 Rewriting can be performed in trace systems as well.

-Philosophy

-Rewriting systems can be seen as programs that infer end-effects from a list of cause-effect relationships.
-In this way, rewriting systems can be considered to be automated causality provers.